 While automated sms continues to be one of the most effective inbound marketing strategies, a text messaging service for business continues to be a specialized segment of the marketing sector — effective, but difficult without the assistance of a firm with experience.

-On the other hand, PPC campaigns on social media and search engines like Google continue to provide quick and powerful results for companies — provided they are executed properly.
+On the other hand, pay per click, or PPC, campaigns on social media and search engines like Google continue to provide quick and powerful results for companies — provided they are executed properly.

 The following are seven questions you should ask yourself before starting a PPC campaign, in order to ensure that you get the most out of your marketing dollars: